Emmanuel Anglican College: History

 Emmanuel Anglican College was created as an Anglican College within the Anglican Diocese of Grafton.
 It is part of the network of Anglican Colleges within the Diocese including Lindisfarne Anglican Grammar School, Clarence Valley Anglican School, Bishop Druitt College, and St Columba Anglican School.

-The College was established with 16 students in 1998, and since that time it has grown rapidly, with enrolments reaching 420 in 2007.
+The college was established with 16 students in 1998, and since that time it has grown rapidly, with enrolments reaching 420 in 2007.
 Recently, Emmanuel Anglican College has grown further with the enrolment of approximately 100 - 200 students in 2015.
-In 2019 it now as around 712 students and over 70 staff.
+In 2024 it now has about 900 students and over 115 staff members.

 College campus

 Emmanuel Anglican College is situated on approximately 6 ha in West Ballina.
 Building on the site commenced in 1999.
-In 2002, the College opened a new 'state-of-the-art' building with four classrooms and retracting walls, providing accommodation for a 350 student assembly.
+In 2002, the college opened a new 'state-of-the-art' building with four classrooms and retracting walls, providing accommodation for a 350 student assembly.
 In 2004, a large 2-storey Science and Technology Centre was constructed.
 In 2009, a new library was constructed.
 An all-purpose court has been constructed that accommodates five sports, and a hockey field area forms part of the grounds.
-In 2017 there were plan to extend the school with another four buildings.
+In 2017 there were plan to extend the school with another four buildings, most of which have since been completed and are now in full use.

-Current specialist facilities include Science, Food Technology, Art and Wood Technics, Drama and a Music Room.
-The Music Room opens out onto a purpose built staging area.
+Current specialist facilities include Science, Food Technology, Art and Wood Technics, Drama, a Multi-Purpose Center (including basketball courts, a gym, a dance studio and a performance stage) and a Music Room.
+The Music Room opens out onto a purpose-built staging area.

-St Mary's Anglican Parish in Ballina provides the church for use on formal chapel occasions.
+Previously, St Mary's Anglican Parish in Ballina provided the church for use on formal chapel occasions.
+The school's Multi-Purpose Centre (The Lindsay Walker Centre) now acts as the Secondary assembly and chapel service building.